-Well-made sockets, reliable wiring, and impressive 100-ft. length.
-Round shape w/subtle glow produces excellent ambient light.
+Well-made sockets, reliable wiring, and impressive 100-foot length.
+Round shape with subtle glow produces excellent ambient light.
 One-year quality guarantee.

 Doesn't come assembled; you must screw the bulbs into the sockets.